 -Well.
 I let her bawl away, to her heart's content, KITTY O'SHEA and the rest of it till at last she called that lady a name that I won't sully this Christmas board nor your ears, ma'am, nor my own lips by repeating.
 He paused.
-Mr Dedalus, lifting his head from the bone, asked:

--And what did you do, John?

--Do! said Mr Casey.
+Mr Dedalus, lifting his head from the bone, asked: -And what did you do, John? -Do! said Mr Casey.
 She stuck her ugly old face up at me when she said it and I had my mouth full of tobacco juice.
 I bent down to her and PHTH! says I to her like that.

-He turned aside and made the act of spitting.

----PHTH! says I to her like that, right into her eye.
+He turned aside and made the act of spitting. -PHTH! says I to her like that, right into her eye.
 He clapped his hand to his eye and gave a hoarse scream of pain.

 -O JESUS, MARY AND JOSEPH! says she.
 I'M BLINDED!
 I'M BLINDED AND DROWNDED!

-He stopped in a fit of coughing and laughter, repeating:

--I'M BLINDED ENTIRELY.

-Mr Dedalus laughed loudly and lay back in his chair while uncle Charles swayed his head to and fro.

-Dante looked terribly angry and repeated while they laughed:
+He stopped in a fit of coughing and laughter, repeating: -I'M BLINDED ENTIRELY.
+Mr Dedalus laughed loudly and lay back in his chair while uncle Charles swayed his head to and fro. nis nead to and no. Dante looked terribly angry and repeated while they laughed: -Very nice!

--Very nice!
 Ha!
 Very nice!

-It was not nice about the spit in the woman's eye.
+It was not nice about the spit in the woman's eve It was not nice about the spit in the woman's eye.